map of the historical chester walls

 In Year 1 (Level 4), students are introduced to global historical events, are given the opportunity to explore historical debates and are also exposed to key themes in Medieval, Early Modern and Contemporary History.

-Year 2 (Level 5) builds on this foundation through more complex learning, which considers the uses and abuses of History in both the past and present whilst also allowing students to begin to focus on more specific regions, events or periods.
+Year 2 (Level 5) builds on this foundation through more complex learning.
+You will consider the uses and abuses of History in the past, focus on more specific regions, events or periods, consider the role of History in the workplace, and conduct project work with external partners.

-In Year 3 (Level 6), students will conduct project work related to heritage events and will immerse themselves in Special Subjects which focus on particular historical issues, and relevant primary source material, in greater depth.
-Students will also undertake a dissertation, supported by a supervisor, on a research topic of their own choice.
+In Year 3 (Level 6) you will immerse yourself in Special Subjects which focus on particular historical issues, and relevant primary source material, in greater depth.
+You will also undertake a dissertation, supported by a supervisor, on a research topic of your own choice.

 The course contains several optional modules which may run depending on the availability of staff expertise and the viability of cohorts.
 Where available, these options provide students with the opportunity to undertake study in particular areas of interest.